-The American Sentinel MSN, nursing informatics specialization, prepares experienced nurses to manage health information systems critical to the mission of health care delivery systems.
+The American Sentinel’s CCNE-accredited M.S.
+Nursing, nursing informatics specialization, prepares experienced nurses manage health information systems critical to the mission of health care delivery systems.

 Graduates will be prepared to assume critical roles managing health information systems in ambulatory, acute and long-term care settings, as well as the public health environment.